 Learn how to create and work with artboards.

 Artboards let you streamline the design process and work on designs on an infinite canvas.
 In Illustrator, an artboard is like a sheet of white paper that forms the base for your artistic work.
 You can use provided presets for popular devices or create custom-sized artboards to design your artwork.
 You can also export or print them.

 When you create a document or open a new file in Illustrator, you can choose your artboard's preset and dimensions.
 If you have more than one design, you can add or create multiple artboards.
 You can also resize, rename, replicate, and remove artboards according to your requirements.

-Keep your Artboards, Properties, or Control panel handy before you get started on artboards.
-Choose the below options to activate te panels after you create or open a document:
+Keep your Artboards, Properties, or Control panel handy to start with the artboard.
+Choose the below options to activate the panels after you create or open a document: